-In 2011, Julia earned her black belt in Kajukenbo under 7th degree black belt Master Instructor Tony Morel.
+In 2011, Julia earned her black belt in Kajukenbo under 8th degree black belt Professor Tony Morel.
 She also holds a purple belt in Brazilian Jiu-jitsu.
 Julia has lived in Austin since 2004 and has two sons.

 Ashley is always up for a challenge.
 As a rugby player for the Austin Valkyries, she started boxing as a way to increase her fitness.
 Shortly after beginning her training at Austin Boxing Babe, she became addicted to the challenging workouts, immediate results and supportive atmosphere.
 In 2014 she began teaching classes at Austin Boxing Babes and is constantly inspired by the progress of our ABB students.
-Ashley is also a competitive boxing – she is the 2016 Austin Golden Gloves Champion and recipient of the Austin Golden Gloves outstanding female novice boxer award.
+Ashley is also a competitive boxer – she is the 2016 Austin Golden Gloves Champion and recipient of the Austin Golden Gloves outstanding female novice boxer award.
+She is the 2017 San Antonio Gloves and Gulf Woman of Strength Champion at 125lbs.
 Outside of boxing, she is certified through NASM, CPPS, and has earned her 200 hour yoga teacher training certification.
-On the weekends you¹ll see her running around Lady Bird Lake.
+On the weekends you’ll see her running around Lady Bird Lake.

 Joe Vela has been training boxers for 65 years and used to operate Austin Boxing Against Drugs (A common focus of the boxing coaches is providing something healthy for kids to do, to keep them away from crime and drugs.)
 Vela, a former amateur champion, has plenty of advice for inside the ring and outside the ring: